“I will redeem you with an outstretched arm and with great acts of judgment” (Exodus 6:6)

-April 9th is the first Sunday after the Shabbat of Passover week, which according to the Bible should be the Feast of Firstfruits.
+April 5th is the first Sunday after the Shabbat of Passover week, which according to the Bible should be the Feast of Firstfruits.
 This feast is the Torah’s indication of Resurrection Day!
-He is RIsen!
-The Torah Singles Out Resurrection Sunday.
+He is Risen!
+The Torah Singles Out Resurrection Sunday

-April 16th at sundown through till the next sundown on 17th is Yom haShoah, Israel’s Holocaust Memorial day.
+April 14th From sundown of April 13th through till the next sundown on 24th is Yom haShoah, Israel’s Holocaust Memorial day.
 It’s always on 27th of Nisan in the Jewish calendar, and it’s a separate day from the International Holocaust Remembrance Day.
 The Holocaust has scarred not only on the survivors but also their descendents who are alive today.
 Liat’s testimony

-April 17th in Hebrew it’s known as Yom haShoah, but more specifically, Day to remember the Holocaust and the Heroism because there were many Jewish people who valiantly struggled against the Nazis and refused to be victims.
+In Hebrew it’s known as Yom haShoah, but more specifically, it’s the day to remember both the Holocaust and also heroism because there were many Jewish people who valiantly struggled against the Nazis and refused to be victims.
 There were approximately ¼ of a million Messianic Jews at the time of the Holocaust, most of whom were killed.
 Many of them were in the famous Warsaw Ghetto, where there was a great uprising.
 Messianic heroes of the warsaw ghetto

 A Messianic Perspective – Watch Torah Portions Explained